U.S. Dollar Index: History

 USDX started in March 1973, soon after the dismantling of the Bretton Woods system.
 At its start, the value of the U.S. Dollar Index was 100.000.
 It has since traded as high as 164.720 in February 1985, and as low as 70.698 on March 16, 2008.

 The makeup of the "basket" has been altered only once, when several European currencies were subsumed by the euro at the start of 1999.
-Some commentators have said that the makeup of the "basket" is overdue for revision as China, Mexico, South Korea and Brazil are major trading partners presently which are not part of the index whereas Sweden and Switzerland are continuing as part of the index.
+Some commentators have said that the makeup of the "basket" is overdue for revision as China, Mexico, South Korea and Brazil are major trading partners presently which are not part of the index whereas Sweden and Switzerland continue as part of the index in spite of their trade volume with the US being much less relevant than in the early 1970s.